Checkatrade

 Vetted Limited, trading as Checkatrade, is a site which connects homeowners with approved local tradespeople.
 It is a subsidiary of Brookfield Corporation.

-Checkatrade was founded by Kevin Byrne OBE (BCAb) and headquartered in Selsey, West Sussex, for 21 years before relocating to Portsmouth, Hampshire, in 2019 following its acquisition by HomeServe.
+Checkatrade was founded by Kevin Byrne OBE (BCAb) and headquartered in Selsey, West Sussex, for 21 years.
+Byrne exited the business in 2018.
+Checkatrade then relocated to Portsmouth, Hampshire, in 2019 following its acquisition by HomeServe.
 Canadian asset management firm Brookfield acquired the company upon completing its purchase of HomeServe, Checkatrade’s parent organisation, in 2022.

+Jambu Palaniappan became CEO in September 2023.
+The company is now headquartered in Moorgate, London.

-In 2021, the company had more than 44,000 members.
+In 2026, the company had more than 50,000 members.